Mixed Hodge structures and formality of symmetric monoidal functors: Descent of splittings of lax symmetric monoidal functors

+in which the limit is taken over the poset of finite sets $S$ of objects of $\Cc$ and $V_S$ denotes the restriction of $V$ to those objects.
+We can write the groups $\Aut_W(V)$ and $\AUT(Gr^WV)$ as similar limits.
+Therefore we may restrict to the case when $\Cc$ has finitely many objects and prove that in this case, the above objects live in the category of algebraic groups.

 Let $N$ be such that the vector space $\oplus_{c\in\Cc} V(c)$ can be linearly embedded in $\kk^N$.
-Then $\Aut_W(V)$ is the closed subgroup of $\mathbf{GL}_N(\kk)$ defined by the polynomial equations that express the data of a lax monoidal natural filtration preserving automorphism.
-Thus $\Aut_W(V)$ is an algebraic matrix group.
-Moreover, $\AUT_W(V)$ is obviously the algebraic affine group scheme represented by $\Aut_W(V)$.
-Hence (1) and (2) are satisfied.
+Then $\Aut_W(V)$ is the closed subgroup of $\mathrm{GL}_N(\kk)$ defined by the polynomial equations that express the data of a filtration preserving $\Cc$-algebra automorphism.
+Similarly, inside the functor of linear automorphisms $\oplus_{c\in\Cc} V(c)\otimes_\kk R\lra \oplus_{c\in\Cc} V(c)\otimes_\kk R$, let $F(R)$ be those preserving the structure of $V$ as a $\Cc$-algebra in filtered vector spaces.
+The condition of preserving the filtration and the algebra structure is given by polynomial equations in the matrix entries and so $F$ is representable (this is also explained in Section 7.6 of \cite{Waterhouse}).
+It follows that $\AUT_W(V)$ is an algebraic group and its group of $\kk$-points is $\Aut_W(V)$.
+Hence (1) is satisfied.

 For every commutative $\kk$-algebra $R$, the map